AdobeDocs/analytics-platform.en/help/getting-started/landing.md

 ## Learning

-The Learning page contains hands-on video tours, tutorials, and links to documentation.

-Use the Learning page in Customer Journey Analytics to learn:

-* Beginner, intermediate, or advanced features and use-cases in Customer Journey Analytics
-* How to transition more seamlessly from Adobe Analytics to Customer Journey Analytics
+The **[!UICONTROL Learning]** section on the [!UICONTROL **Workspace**] tab provides information about beginner, intermediate, or advanced features and use-cases in Customer Journey Analytics.
+It also provides information about how to transition from Adobe Analytics to Customer Journey Analytics.

+### Learning paths

-To access the learning content:
+To access information about learning paths in Customer Journey Analytics:

+1. Select the [!UICONTROL **Workspace**] tab.

-* In Customer Journey Analytics, select [!UICONTROL **Workspace**] from the top menu and select [!UICONTROL **Learning**] from the left panel.
+1. In the [!UICONTROL **Learning**] section in the left rail, select [!UICONTROL **Learning paths**].

-### Features
+   This page contains hands-on video tours, tutorials, and links to documentation.

-The learning page offers the following features
+The [!UICONTROL **Learning paths**] page offers the following features

 * **Filter content:** Use ![Filter](/help/assets/icons/Filter.svg) to filter learning content by **[!UICONTROL Type]** (**[!UICONTROL Document]**, **[!UICONTROL Video]**, and **[!UICONTROL Tours & tutorials]**) and **[!UICONTROL Experience Level]** (**[!UICONTROL Beginner]**, **[!UICONTROL Intermediate]**, or **[!UICONTROL Advanced]**).
 * **Track progress:** After you select a piece of content, a ![CheckmarkCircle](/help/assets/icons/CheckmarkCircle.svg) **[!UICONTROL Viewed]** tag appears.
 This tag helps you track your progress through the learning content.
 You can select the ![CheckmarkCircle](/help/assets/icons/CheckmarkCircle.svg) **[!UICONTROL Viewed]** tag to remove it from a piece of content.